 Fact, Americans love beer.
-From the hoppiest of the IPAs right on down to the lightest of lagers, we love to crack open a cold one on any occasion, whether it's a Yuengling, Busch, Budweiser, or even Gose.
-While we could debate all day about who brews the best of the best, the one thing we can’t debate is what states reign supreme in downing the most suds and we’ve got the stats to prove it thanks to 24/7 Wall.
+From the hoppiest of the double IPAs right on down to the lightest of lagers, we love to crack open a cold one on any occasion, whether it's a Yuengling, Busch, Budweiser, or even Gose.
+While we could debate all day about which brewers are the best of the best, the one thing we beer lovers can't debate is what states reign supreme in downing the most suds and we've got the stats to prove it thanks to 24/7 Wall.

-Before we get into what state is number one per capita on 24/7 Wall’s list, shall we take a little wager?
-Raise your hand if you think it’s Oregon.
+Before we get into what state is number one per capita on 24/7 Wall's list, shall we take a little wager?
+Raise your hand if you think it's Oregon.
 What about North Carolina?
 How about Texas?
 California anyone?
-Oh yeah it’s probably Colorado.
+Oh yeah, it's probably Colorado.
 They love their craft beer and craft breweries.

 1. New Hampshire